 Service access to a number of buildings is provided via pedestrian routes.
 Buildings with docks or loading areas include SU, TT, HLB, SS, RLC, LSC, CH, WT, MC as well as the TID Shipping Receiving building.
 Service to other buildings is provided through these loading areas.

 Fire lanes are also located on pedestrian routes.
 Two major fire lanes circulate through campus, one along Mathews Way and the other past LSC and PE between Mathews Way and the IV complex.
 A short lane provides access to the ZWC, OEB, and RLC.
 Another short lane is just south of SE 320th Street between HLB and SS.

 While it is important to maximize circulation routes with multiple uses, these routes are most often used by pedestrians and should read as predominantly pedestrian pathways.
 Currently the yellow striping, large lettering for fire lanes and the asphalt itself gives the pathways the feel of a service lane and diminish the quality of a pedestrian experience.
-These issues will also be examined in the master plan update.

 Parking was originally established as two large separate "dead-end" lots on the east and west.
 Eventually the lots were connected with a loop road and parking was added along the road in the south (Lot P6 and 7) and at a large lot to the southwest of campus (Lot P5).

 The parking lots are interrupted with substantial and sometimes mature plantings of native and non-native plants.
 These plantings serve to soften the visual impact of the parking, reinforce the forested character of the campus, and reduce the amount of storm runoff from the parking paving.

 The total number of stalls currently provided is 2,336.
 Click here to view a breakdown of the number and types of parking spaces in each lot.
 Planning for additional parking should insure minimal impact on the environment, particularly vegetation and wetlands, and retain the natural and informal arrangement.